x̌ʷnámx̌ʷnam/Hummingbird : land of the mətx̌ʷu/Methow People

 Did you give the property to The Tribe with any restrictions?

-The Tribes intend to hold the land for fish and wildlife habitat.
+The Tribes intend to hold the land for fish and wildlife habitat and cultural education.
 We worked closely with the Confederated Tribes of the Colville Reservation leadership and their Natural Resources staff to finalize the details of our gift.
 We have every reason to believe and to trust that the property will be well-cared for.
 We feel confident that moving forward even without the “usual” protection of a conservation easement was the right way to respect the Tribe’s sovereignty and express our trust.

 How come you didn’t just find a conservation buyer and put a conservation easement on the property?